 With the advent of hybridization it is clear that in the long run flexo and digital are anything but antagonistic.
 This means the possibilities for future advancements are endless and very exciting for the printer and consumer alike.
 With hybridization, convertors can run variable digital, flexo (or a combination of both), color matched to the flexo press and integrated with in line finishing assets.
 This is certainly an opportunity for printers to leverage both technologies, giving them more flexibility and increasing overall capacity.
 This is certainly something we will be hearing more about in the future.

 While no one knows what the future holds, it is certain that the changing economy and customer demands, combined with the advancements seen in both flexo and digital have pushed us all to become better at what we do.
 This is truly a win win and is something we should all be grateful for.
-The future is without a doubt very bright for the packaging industry!
+The future is without a doubt very bright for the design adaptation and packaging design industry!